 Keep these things in mind when using this integration:

-- This integration can be used with SDK and hybrid experiments only.
+- This integration can be used with feature experiments only.

-- You need to have the Full Stack Experiment module enabled on your Kameleoon account.
+- You need to have the Feature Experimentation solution enabled on your Kameleoon account.

 Prerequisites